-It’s likely Dainty Sichuan, which just opened in World Square, is going to have a line out the door every day.
+It’s likely Dainty Sichuan, which opened in World Square in August, is going to have a line out the door.
 But is it worth it?
-According to the people in the queue (many of whom have been eagerly awaiting the opening since it was teased back in January), the answer is yes: “Definitely, it’s the best Sichuan in Sydney.”
+According to the people in the queues, the answer is yes: “Definitely, it’s the best Sichuan in Sydney.”

 Spicy Joint fans might have something to say about that.
 But there’s no doubt that, in a city where Sichuan food has been underrepresented, Dainty is taking the cuisine to the next level.
 “The flavour of Dainty is about authenticity.
 That's why it's well known, we will never change that,” says David Loh, one of the co-owners along with Tina Li and Shao Ye, the two original Melbourne owners.